 "They took our women" - no doubt a very ancient rallying cry.
 Not suprising: if we look at human behaviour throughout history and in all or most cultures, "woman" is what we men fight for, to protect or to acquire.
 Sometimes the acquiring happens in a formalized, ritualized way (e.g. of exogamous marriage) and at the other end of the spectrum it may take the form of mass rape taking revenge on the enemy.
 In all cases it makes an appeal more powerful than civilization itself.
 The myth of the abduction of Helen, I would maintain, represents a conscious attempt to mobilize such forces.

 The concept is explained to us in the story of the Judgement of Paris.
 Paris, while herding his sheep in the mountains, is visited by three goddesses.
 They want him to decide who is the most beautiful and each goddess offers him a bribe.
 The question for Paris becomes: what is the best bribe?

 Hera offers him power/kingship, Athena wisdom/success in war, Aphrodite beauty/the most beautiful woman.
 This latter one is his predictable choice.
 This woman happens to be Helen, wife of king Menelaos of Sparta.
 All of Hellas had wooed her but Menelaos won.
 Every competitor had sworn an oath to come to Menelaos' help if someone tried to steal her from him.
 Here, Helen clearly functions as a trophy, a symbol of victory.
 This sounds like an attempt to establish peace in Greece by a freezing of the military/political situation.
-Part of this attempt at preventing stasis in Hellas was a functioning cooperative emigration policy, in the beginning mainly to Asia Minor.
+Sparta has won (never mind that Menelaos is supposed to be pre-dorian) and that is it.
+Freeze.
+Part of this attempt at preventing stasis in Hellas was a functioning cooperative emigration policy, in the beginning mainly to Asia Minor and, originally, including Sparta.
 See 'Poseidon'.